hongwei8sun/hongwei8sun.github.io/_pages/research.md

 I am focusing on developing and applying different types of models to study multiscale processes in the atmosphere.
 My main research interests include: (1) large-scale stratospheric transport, dynamics, and aerosol processes, (2) smaller-scale aerosol-cloud interactions in the marine boundary layer, and (3) their applications in climate intervention (geoengineering). <br />

+(This Research page is still under construction, stay tuned!)

 1 Multiscale model development.
 ------